tmrocha89/AzureLabDemo/README.md

 # ISEP-AzureLabDemo
-The demo repository for the Azure lab
+The demo repository for the Azure lab.

+In order to see more information, please navigate to the [Wiki page](https://github.com/askpt/ISEP-AzureLabDemo/wiki).